Barbara Skarga

-Barbara Skarga (October 25, 1919 – September 18, 2009) was a Polish philosophy historian and philosopher who worked mainly in ethics and epistemology.
+Barbara Skarga (25 October 1919 – 18 September 2009) was a Polish philosophy historian and philosopher who worked mainly in ethics and epistemology.

 Biography

 Skarga was born in 1919 at Warsaw to a Calvinist family with gentry roots.
 Her sister was actress Hanna Skarżanka and brother was Edward Skarga.

 Skarga studied philosophy at Wilno University.
-During World War II she was a member of the resistance movement Armia Krajowa.
+During World War II, she was a member of the resistance movement Armia Krajowa.
 In 1944 the Soviet NKVD arrested and sentenced her to ten years at the katorga.
 Afterwards, she was forced to live at a collective farm.
+After the war she wrote an anonymous memoir about her time in the gulag.

 She returned to Poland in 1955 and graduated in 1957 with a Ph.D. in philosophy at the University of Warsaw.
 In 1988 she became a full professor of philosophy.

 Skarga was an editor-in-chief of Etyka.
-In 1995 she was awarded Order of the White Eagle.
+In 1995, she was awarded Order of the White Eagle.

-She died on September 18, 2009, and was buried on September 25 in Warsaw.
+Skarga died on 18 September 2009 in Olsztyn, and was buried in Warsaw.

+In 2022, the Barbara Skarga Foundation is based in Warsaw and offers a scholarship to unpublished philosophers.